Herbalife HLF

 Notes

-Short (15pp) exhibit-style deck extending Ackman's 2012+ Herbalife pyramid-scheme short.
-Not an initial thesis — assumes reader knows the core pyramid argument and drills into fresh evidence: country-level 'pop-and-drop' saturation, China volume pull-forward masking sequential deterioration, new 10-Q language adding 'anti-pyramiding' and 'modified version of the business model' hedges, and persistent questionable EPS add-backs.
-Heavy use of CEO/CFO quote timelines (Des Walsh, Michael Johnson, John DeSimone) to expose shifting narratives on South Korea, UK, and China.
-No explicit price target or valuation bridge — closing slide is a peer-gap chart on MLM vs. CPG forward P/E. Classified as short_deck (though labeled 'Exhibit' — likely an appendix to a letter or regulatory correspondence).
+Short (15pp) 'Exhibit'-style deck extending Ackman's 2012+ Herbalife pyramid-scheme short — likely an appendix to a letter, call, or regulatory correspondence rather than a standalone initial thesis.
+Does not re-argue the pyramid case from scratch; drills into fresh 2016-2017 evidence: country-level pop-and-drop saturation, China volume pull-forward masking sequential deterioration, new 10-Q language adding 'anti-pyramiding' and 'modified version of the business model' hedges, and persistent questionable EPS add-backs.
+Heavy use of management-quote timelines (Des Walsh, Michael Johnson, John DeSimone) to expose shifting narratives on Korea, UK, and China.
+No explicit price target or valuation bridge; closing slide is a peer-gap chart on MLM vs. CPG forward P/E. Stake disclosed qualitatively only ('substantial short position').